Extreme weight loss diets: are they safe?

 Yo-yo dieting

-Extreme diets tend to lead to weight loss and regain; when this is done repeatedly, it becomes "yo-yo dieting" (or "weight cycling"), which comes with risks.
-According to a 2017 study, it can lead to high blood pressure and cause fluctuations in heart rate and cardiac workload, potentially damaging the heart (Rhee, 2017).
+Extreme diets tend to lead to weight loss and regain.
+When this is done repeatedly, it becomes "yo-yo dieting" (or "weight cycling"), which comes with risks.
+According to a 2017 study, this can lead to high blood pressure and cause fluctuations in heart rate and other cardiovascular risk factors,potentially damaging the heart

 Heart problems